 Wissahickon Green Ribbon Trail is a 12.2 mile lightly trafficked point-to-point trail located near North Wales, Pennsylvania that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible year-round.
+The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 The Wissahickon Green Ribbon Trail is a suburban trail in southeastern Pennsylvania, United States.
 The " Wissahickon Valley Watershed Association" has preserved nearly 200 acres of land immediately adjacent to the Wissahickon Creek through conservation easements or outright ownership of the land.